Subscribe to get access

 ESB is Ireland’s dominant electricity utility and is one of the key players in the development and support of a range of new technologies and initiatives:

 Open Hydro – design and manufacture marine turbines for generating renewable energy from tidal streams.
-The first company to deploy a tidal turbine at the European Marine Energy Centre (EMEC) and the first company to connect to and generate electricity from tidal streams onto the UK National Grid and also the first to successfully demonstrate a method of safely and economically deploying turbines directly from the seabed.
+The first company to deploy a tidal turbine at the European Marine Energy Centre (EMEC).
+It’s and the first company to connect to to generate electricity from tidal streams. successfully prove a method of safely and economically deploying turbines directly from the seabed.
 In April 2009, Open Hydro announced that it had secured a major contract to develop a tidal energy pilot project for the Snohomish County Public Utility District (SnoPUD) in Washington State, USA.
-The company was awarded the 2009 company pioneer award at the Energy Ocean conference in Maine in the US.
+The company awarded the 2009 company pioneer award at the Energy Ocean conference in Maine in the US.

 More impressive than the numbers and leading foreign companies with operations in Ireland is the collaborative ecosystem in which they work together with the SME’s and academic research institutes.

-The Electricity Research Centre (ERC) is industry-university research collaboration with research driven by the energy industry worldwide and a particular emphasis on the Irish electricity sector and the significant penetration of renewable (wind) onto the Irish grid.
+In conclusion, the Electricity Research Centre (ERC) is industry-university research collaboration with research driven by the energy industry worldwide.
+It’s particular emphasis is on the Irish electricity sector.
+Plus, the significant penetration of renewable (wind) on the Irish grid.
 The ERC is primarily based in Electrical Engineering at University College Dublin (UCD).

-International Energy Research Centre (IERC) was announced in April 2009 and is to be an industry lead research centre funding by the Irish Government.
-Collaborative research will be undertaken into integrated energy solutions defined by the member companies.
-Examples of the issues with integrated energy systems are, real time control of complex energy systems, stability of renewable-intense grid systems, advanced diagnostics and prognostics, man/machine interface to energy systems, understanding of market, technology and policy interactions.
+Finally!
+International Energy Research Centre (IERC) was finally announced in since April 2009 is an industry lead research centre funding by the Irish Government.
+Therefore, Collaborative research will be undertaken into integrated energy solutions defined by the member companies.
+There are many Examples of the issues with integrated energy systems like real-time control of complex energy systems, stability of renewable-intense grid systems.
+Finally, Then add advanced diagnostics and prognostics, man/machine interface to energy systems, understanding of market, technology and policy interactions.